aidanpoe/uss-serenity1/STEAM_SETUP_GUIDE.md

 ### 8. Security Notes

 - Steam API keys should be kept secure
-- Users maintain separate passwords for non-Steam access
-- Captains can reset passwords and force password changes
+- All authentication is handled by Steam (no local passwords)
-- Account status can be managed (active/inactive)
+- Captains can manage account status (active/inactive)
+- Traditional login methods have been disabled for enhanced security
+- Users must have valid Steam accounts to access the system

-Your USS Serenity website now has a complete user management system with Steam integration while maintaining the original LCARS design aesthetic!
+Your USS Serenity website now has a streamlined Steam-only authentication system while maintaining the original LCARS design aesthetic!